E-commerce

 When you want tight editorial control or a selection that does not lend itself to a stable rule (without reliable tags).

-Do automated collections update on their own?
+Do automated collections update themselves?

-Why don’t I see collections?
+Why don't I see the collections?

 Check your plan: Starter does not support grouping into collections for categories, according to the Collections page.